testing-library/react-testing-library/README.md

 The queries returned from `render` are scoped to the entire page.
 Sometimes, there is no guarantee that the text, placeholder, or label you want to query is unique on the page.
-So you might want to explicitly tell react-render-dom to get an element only within a particular section of the page. within is a helper function for this case.
+So you might want to explicitly tell react-render-dom to get an element only within a particular section of the page, within is a helper function for this case.

 Example: To get the text 'hello' only within a section called 'messages', you